oven-sh/bun/README.md

 devcontainer open
 ```

 You will need to clone the GitHub repository inside that container, which also requires authenticating with GitHub (until bun's repository is public).
-Make sure to login with a Personal Access Token rather than a web browser.
+Make sure to log in with a Personal Access Token rather than a web browser.

 Inside the container, run this: